 - ESR01: Analysis and risk assessment of petrochemical plants endowed with innovative metamaterial-based shields under seismic/fire loadings.
 (More information)

 - ESR02: Novel analysis of shallow and deep foundations and optimal layouts of subplants/plants under seismic conditions.
 (More information)

 - ESR03: Advanced finite element analysis of steel and reinforced concrete support structures for petrochemical plants components subjected to seismic loading.
-(More information.
-Call to be opened)
+(More information.)

 - ESR04: Development of an optimal real-time monitoring system for petrochemical plants subjected to NaTech events.
 (More information)